 Final Thoughts

-The Sender’s Schedule feature enhances security by simulating realistic LinkedIn activity patterns, reducing the risk of account restrictions.
+The Sender’s Schedule is a unique top-safety feature that simulates realistic LinkedIn activity patterns, minimizing the risk of account restrictions.
 For the best results:

 ✔️ Set schedules to regular working hours and exclude weekends.